oliver-mcf/lvis_project/README.md

     stdevNoise:   Standard deviation of waveform noise.
     denoised:     Smoothed, denoised waveform.

-The data is processed as:
+The class is initialised as follows:

     from processLVIS import processLVIS
     LVIS = processLVIS(filename)